kata011605-glitch/Overcooked/README.md

 ### Station Highlighting and Action Logic
 When a near-item condition is satisfied, such as `near_buns`, `near_cola`, `near_fryer`, or `near_counter`, the border around that specific station changes from white to yellow, similar to the character selection border highlight.

 This visual highlight was used to assist players in determining if the chef was inside the correct interaction boundary for action logic, including picking up ingredients, combining items, using the fryer, serving orders, and discarding items at the trash.
 For example, if the chef is holding nothing and `near_cola = '1'`, pressing the action button (BTN0/BTNC) changes the held item to `HOLD_COLA`.
-If the chef is holding a potato and `near_fryer = '1'`, pressing the action button changes the held item to `HOLD_FRIES`
+If the chef is holding a potato and `near_fryer = '1'`, pressing `BTNC` / `BTN0` changes the held item to `HOLD_FRIES`.

 ### Held Item Alignment
 Held item placement was tested by mapping separate sprite instances to the chef’s hand.
 Since the sprite drawing modules use the top-left pixel as the placement reference, the held item coordinates had to be offset from the chef sprite’s top-left position.
 For drinks, the hand position was set using `hand_drink_x <= chefm_x + 32` and `hand_drink_y <= chefm_y + 99`.
 For plate-based food items, the hand position was set using `hand_plate_x <= chefm_x + 60` and `hand_plate_y <= chefm_y + 102`.
 These offsets were calculated by comparing the chef sprite’s top-left border to the intended hand location, then subtracting or adjusting based on where the food sprite’s own top-left pixel should start.